atom7xyz/sharex-spring/README.md

 ## sharex-spring

-ShareX Spring Boot server with support for: image, text and file upload (and retrieval), URL shortener.
+Self-hosted ShareX server with support for image, text, file uploads, and URL shortening.

 ---